 Price: $190 per Guest, plus tax

-Party for the Senses:
+Party for the Senses

 This is the most exclusive event every year at Epcot Food and Wine.
 Join famous chefs, entertainers and personalities in this one-of-a-kind sensory overload filled with food, drinks, music and all sorts of fun!

 Over 20 tasting stations are setup for your delight by talented chefs throughout the Walt Disney World Resort.
 Go from station to station and taste your way through the night to your heart’s content all the while enjoying the live music and entertainment.
-Part of the entertainment in 2019 includes the FEMMES OF ROCK who were amazing last year.
+Part of the entertainment in 2019 includes the FEMMES OF ROCK who was amazing last year.

 General Event Details

 - Location: World ShowPlace Events Pavilion – between the United Kingdom and Canada

 - Wine View Lounge: 6:30 PM – 9:30 PM

 - Reserved Seating: 7:00 PM – 9:30 PM

 - Price: From $229 to $359 per Guest—plus tax, gratuity included